Cambria, California: Infrastructure

 The community gets its water supply from wells that tap San Simeon and Santa Rosa creeks.
 The area is vulnerable to shortages due to the reliance on an unstable network of creeks, lakes and State Water Project allocations.
 The Cambria Community Services District is building a treatment plant to treat brackish water and return it to the aquifer.
 The water is a combination of groundwater, percolated wastewater treatment plant effluent, mixed with fresh water and salt water.
 The $9.13 million water treatment plant has critics who contend it will damage the delicate ecosystem, particularly San Simeon Creek lagoon, and burden ratepayers for years.

-In popular culture

-The small town and high school were used for the filming of the 1990 film Arachnophobia.
-The filmmakers didn't use the town name, however, and went with the name Canaima.
-The football players and staff shown on the field and in group events were actual CUHS students and staff, and the locker room, gymnasium, and surrounding buildings seen in the film are actual buildings of the high school.